 - 1985 Big Day” in Texas that broke a record and recorded 235 species in one day.

-- Adventures with Peter Mathiessen a valued friend.
+- Adventures with Peter Matthiessen a valued friend.

-- A quest with Peter Mathiessen to see all the species of Cranes in the world in one three week period.
+- A quest with Peter Matthiessen to see all the species of Cranes in the world in one three week period.

 - Chartered a vessel for an Attu tour.